xcart/xcart-docs/_pages/kb_en/products/adding_products.md

     The Add product page opens.
     ![xc5_products_add_product_page.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_add_product_page.png)

 3. Use the fields on the Add product page to provide information about the product.
 The page contains quite a number of fields, but you do not have to set all of them right now: the only required field is **Product name**, which means you only have to provide that value, whereas the rest of the product fields may be configured at any time later.
-See the section "Product information that can be specified" below for a detailed explanation of all the product page fields.
+See the section "Basic product setup Product information that can be specified" below for a detailed explanation of all the product page fields.

 4. To save the product information you have provided, click **Add product** at the bottom of the page.
-The product information will be saved.
+The new product will be saved.
+If necessary, you will be able to find it in the Products section (**Catalog** > **Products**) to do further editing or to specify some advanced product settings.

 ## Basic product setup: Product information that can be specified